Freight railways in Melbourne: Melbourne Yard

 Melbourne Yard is located to the west of the passenger lines from Southern Cross station to North Melbourne and South Kensington.
 It was the original freight terminal when railways were established in Victoria.
 Over the years the sidings spread westward towards the docks, and a number of goods sheds were erected for the unloading of freight.
 Congestion in the yard was reduced by the opening of Tottenham Yard in the 1920s, for the sorting of trains that were not bound for Melbourne or the eastern part of Victoria.

 During the 1960s Melbourne Yard was rearranged for greater efficiency, with a hump yard opened on 9 December 1970 to assist in the marshalling of wagons.
 Increased containerisation of freight traffic left the yard outdated, with the Dynon complex of terminals taking over the freight task, with the hump yard last used in September 1987.

+Engines Y118 and Y121 were noted working Melbourne Hump Yard at the end of September 1989, in lieu of shunting engines F211 and F212 with a comment indicating that narrower wheels must have been used to make the engines compatible with the retarding equipment used to slow individual wagons to precise speeds when rolling downhill.

 The Melbourne Docklands and Docklands Stadium developments of the 1990s removed most of the sidings and goods sheds to the west of Southern Cross station.
 Only historic goods sheds, such as the 1889 No 2 Goods Shed, were retained, To the north of Dudley Street, a number of sidings still remain for the stabling of trains, as does the West Tower signal box.

 Tottenham Yard

 The land for Tottenham Yard was acquired by the Victorian Railways in 1912 as a location to dump soil and building material removed from the grade separation project between South Yarra and Caulfield stations.

 Tottenham Yard was opened in the western suburb of Tottenham from the 1920s as part of a project to improve freight movement in Victoria.
 The majority of freight traffic in the state was from the north or western areas, and was being remarshalled into trains at Melbourne Yard.
 This caused inefficiencies with the large number of trains needing to enter the Melbourne city, so the yard was opened for the marshalling of trains before they were sent to Melbourne Yard.

 Laid with broad gauge trackage, Tottenham is a gravitational yard with a slight slope from the Sunshine end towards the city.
 The yard consists of four groups of sidings: arrival roads, two groups of classification roads, and departure tracks.

+in late 1986 the southernmost two tracks from the second classification yard and the departure yard were linked, with all intermediate turnouts removed, providing space to assemble fast, heavy freight trains for Adelaide.

 Heavy usage of the yard ended with the gauge conversion of the main line to Adelaide in 1995, and with the decline of broad gauge traffic in general, large areas of the yard are now used for wagon storage.
 Tottenham station is located to the south of the yard.